Admission to the Graduate Program

 Requirements for the admission to the Graduate Program of Mechanical Engineering:

-- A bachelor’s degree in mechanical engineering, or a related field such as another engineering discipline, a physical science, or mathematics.
+- A bachelor’s degree in mechanical engineering, or a closely related field.

-- A grade average of at least B or equivalent in all engineering, mathematics and science courses.
+- A grade point average of at least B in undergraduate study and previous graduate study (if applicable).

 - Completion and submission of the Graduate Record Examination (GRE) General Test.

 - Students who indicate that their first or native language is not English are required to achieve a minimum TOEFL score of 85 for general admission and 90 for admission to the doctoral program and to be eligible for consideration for Teaching Assistant (TA) support.
 All Ph.D. applicants with a TA stipend whose native language is not English must demonstrate a sufficient level of English-speaking proficiency (TOEFL Speaking score) and may be required to take ESL courses based on these measures.

 Applications must be submitted prior to the application deadline: